kuke start / stop / kill¶

 # Graceful stop

-# Force-kill an unresponsive container
+# Force-kill an unresponsive cell

 Exit semantics¶